-Over two dozen Ambassador cars will be roaring across the Western Ghats mountain range crossing tough and diverse terrain of Goa, Karnataka, Tamil Nadu and Kerala during the next 10 days as part of Karma Enduro Charity Challenge Rally 2011 which was flagged off from Colva on Wednesday.

-UK-based social enterprise Global Enduro, which runs many spectacular adventure fundraising events across the globe, once again chose only Hindustan Motors' Ambassador for the arduous rally.
+Over two dozen Ambassador cars will be roaring across the Western Ghats mountain range crossing tough and diverse terrain of Goa, Karnataka, Tamil Nadu and Kerala during the next 10 days as part of Karma Enduro Charity Challenge Rally 2011 which was flagged off from Colva here at 8.30 a.m. today (November 2, 2011).
+UK-based social enterprise Global Enduro, which runs many spectacular adventure fund-raising events across the globe, once again chose only Hindustan Motors' Ambassador for the arduous rally.
 The Ambassador Grand (2.0 litre diesel DSZ) with air-conditioning, power steering and other features will be driven across 2000 kms through high mountains, wildlife sanctuaries, tiger reserves, remote tribal areas and hectic urban traffic zones.